d-plaindoux/transept/README.md

     in expr ()
 ```

-Finally a sentence can be parsed using parsers.
+Finally, a sentence can be parsed using parsers.
 First one `CharParser` parses char stream and is used by the `Genlex` in order to create a stream
 of lexemes.
 The second one `Parser` is used to parse the previous lexeme stream.

 ```ocaml